tofferrosen/QnxSignalsToVolts/README.md

 QnxSignalsToVolts
 =================

-The fabulous QNX implementation for providing rough indication of voltage from a signal generator This is a project for an Embedded Real Time Systems course @ RIT.
+The fabulous QNX implementation for providing rough indication of voltage from a signal generator.
+This is a project for an Embedded Real Time Systems course @ RIT.

 Implements an embedded, real-time stand-alone system to provide a rough